|

 in both stage and film and is one of the founding

 members of the Annex Film Group.
-John began his
+John developed

-8 camera as a pre-teen in Indiana.
-Although, these
+super 8 camer a as a pre-teen in Indiana.
+After

-with Martin Barter.
-John quickly fell in love
+School of Acting with Martin Barter.
+John quickly

-with the theater and went on to play such roles
+fell in love with the theater and went on to play

 Bradley in “Carbondale Dreams”, the